 I had no energy and too much energy all at the same time.

 I typically woke up every morning around 3:30-4:00 a.m. with the “weight of the world” on my mind.
 I filed through all the things that needed to be done, weren’t being done well, or needed to change.
 I worried about children, remembered responsibilities I had forgotten, agonized over all the things I wasn’t doing right or well, and basically tried to solve the world’s problems in my head.

-I usually manage to get back to sleep right before it was time to get up.
+I usually managed to get back to sleep right before it was time to get up.
 But as tired as I often was, it was usually the most energy I would have for the day.

 By early afternoon, I was dragging.
 While homeschooling the kids, I often had to read and re-read the same material over and over to comprehend what it said.
 Right about that time, another child would need something, and I would completely forget what I was doing with the first child.
 I was overwhelmed, exhausted, jumpy, and emotionally “buzzed.”